Sports governance: board training and development

-We worked with County Sports Partnerships (CSPs) Board members from across the 44 regional county sports organisations, to improve their skills and knowledge on Board governance issues.
+We worked with County Sports Partnership (CSP) board members from across the 44 nationwide county sports organisations to improve their skills and knowledge of governance issues.

 The programme comprised of: